 Guidelines for Maintaining Lawful F-1 Student Status

-F-1 student status is the most common status used by international students at D'Youville College.
-This section of the International Student Office website is about maintaining and reinstating F-1 student status.
+F-1 student status is the most common status used by international students at D'Youville.
+This section of the International Student Services website is about maintaining and reinstating F-1 student status.
 Included is information about work and travel as it pertains to maintaining legal status.
 Please review this information carefully and contact us with any questions you have.

-The International Student Office at D'Youville College is required to report to Immigration and Customs Enforcement (ICE) in SEVIS when an F-1 student does not fulfill the following requirements of status.
+International Student Services at D'Youville is required to report to Immigration and Customs Enforcement (ICE) in SEVIS when an F-1 student does not fulfill the following requirements of status.
 In order to maintain lawful student status, please make sure you follow these guidelines:

 - Reduced Course Load

 - Only under very limited circumstances may a student reduce their course load.